himanshikhulbe-cmyk/fruit-fund-game/README.md

 Most young adults save money without attaching it to specific goals.
 Savings sit in a general account with no emotional or visual connection, making them easy to dip into for impulsive spending.

 Young adults face several critical financial behavior challenges: <br>
-**1. Abstract Saving:** Money is saved without attaching it to specific goals, making progress invisible & unmotivating.
+**1. Abstract Saving:** Money is saved without attaching it to specific goals, making progress invisible & unmotivating. <br>
-**2. Inconsistent Discipline:** Irregular deposits and lack of tracking reduce long-term financial commitment.
+**2. Inconsistent Discipline:** Irregular deposits and lack of tracking reduce long-term financial commitment.<br>
-**3. Impulse Leakage:** General savings accounts are frequently used for non-essential spending due to low psychological attachment.
+**3. Impulse Leakage:** General savings accounts are frequently used for non-essential spending due to low psychological attachment.<br>
-**4. No Emotional Reinforcement:** Traditional banking apps use static numbers and charts, offering no reward feedback loop.
+**4. No Emotional Reinforcement:** Traditional banking apps use static numbers and charts, offering no reward feedback loop.<br>
-**5. Lack of Micro-Milestones:** Large financial goals feel overwhelming without visual progress stages.
+**5. Lack of Micro-Milestones:** Large financial goals feel overwhelming without visual progress stages.<br>
 **6. Low Financial Engagement:** Saving feels like a chore rather than an interactive, rewarding activity.

 Weak Habit Formation: Without gamification or accountability, users fail to build consistent saving streaks. <br>